accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 #### 4.4

-[Criterion 4.4](/en/raweb1.1/criteres.html#crit-4-4) is amended to take into account the entry into force of the [Act of 8 March 2023](https://legilux.public.lu/eli/etat/leg/loi/2023/03/08/a133/jo), which does not grant exemptions for live multimedia content.
+[Criterion 4.4](/en/raweb1.1/criteres.html#crit-4-4) is amended to take into account the entry into force of the [law of 8 March 2023](https://legilux.public.lu/eli/etat/leg/loi/2023/03/08/a133/jo), which does not grant exemptions for live multimedia content.

 - The criterion has been reworded to remove the notion of "pre-recorded".
 - [Test 4.4.2](/en/raweb1.1/criteres.html#test-4-4-2) has been created with its testing methodology.